Sign up now to receive action alerts and stay up-to-date on opportunities to join our COVID-19 digital campaigns.

 We know the impacts of COVID-19 extend well beyond the market and are creating hardships in all of our communities.
 We know how many of our community members rely on access to the produce our farmers grow, and we fear the impacts on our food supply and the 10% of our population who are food insecure.
 We know how this public health crisis will compound the vulnerabilities endured by our nation’s farm workers and food service workers.
 Our farming communities struggle to afford and receive adequate health care; they now risk additional health care costs and the threat of medical facilities stressed beyond capacity, especially in underserved or rural communities.
 School closures are limiting free meal options for children that rely on them and creating difficult childcare situations for many families.
 Many in our coalition also rely on off-farm jobs for supplemental income, which have been impacted as many restaurants and other businesses temporarily shutter.

 These are challenging times that call for community action and solidarity.
-Our organization is adhering strictly to the guidelines of our public health experts and cancelling all in-person events until April 15, and will extend this practice as long as is required.
+Our organization is adhering strictly to the guidelines of our public health experts and cancelling all in-person events until further notice.
 We will shift to using our digital platforms to service our community with tools and resources they need.
 Legislatures are planning condensed sessions and we will continue to advocate on behalf of our members and work to ensure the needs of farming communities are taken into account.
 We will move our planned events online and offer opportunities to engage in policy advocacy through online actions.
 We will continue to build community in a time of social distancing.

 We are bolstered and humbled by the innovation and community spirit displayed in our coalition in the face of crisis.
 We’ve already seen farmers organize phone calls, donate produce to food pantries, share resources, and engage in the work of community building.
 At this very moment, farmers across the country are innovating to shift how they market and how they improve food access in their communities.
 We are so grateful for their hard work, their leadership, and solidarity.
 And we are grateful for all those–our nurses, our teachers, our government officials–who are shouldering risk and upholding the value of service through challenging times.